spatialos/gdk-for-unity/docs/content/set-up-new-project.md

 ## Download dependencies

-Open your Unity project in the Unity Editor by navigating to `workers/unity` from the root folder of your SpatialOS project.
+Open your Unity project in your Unity Editor by navigating to `workers/unity` from the root folder of your SpatialOS project.
 This triggers the following actions:

   * Unity downloads several required SpatialOS libraries.
 This may result in opening a browser windows prompting you to log in to your SpatialOS account.
 Please log in.